CodeChain-io/codechain/spec/Merkle-Trie.md

 CodeChain's Merkle Trie is valid when:
 1. All of the prefix of partial paths are `0b00000000` or `0b0001`
 1. All of the lengths of a full path to the leaf node is K.
-1. There is no branch node does not have a child.
+1. There is no branch node that does not have a child.
 1. There is no branch node that has only one child.